PaulMaly/perlite/README.md

 #### tick(fn?: () => any): Promise<undefined>;

-Defer the callback to be executed after the next DOM update cycle.
+Defer the code to be executed after the next DOM update cycle.
 Use it immediately after you’ve changed some data to wait for the DOM update:

 ```javascript
 import { tick } from 'perlite';